evanj/buffersizebench/README.md

 This is attempting to determine how much the buffer size passed to the `read()` system call matters for different data sources on a "bulk transfer" workload.
 I did very little tuning, so this should represent "out of the box" performance, but the results will vary substantially from kernel to kernel and machine to machine.

-*Rough Conclusion*: 16 KiB is a reasonable default.
+*Rough Conclusion*: Read buffers: 16 KiB is a reasonable default.
 8 KiB might even be enough.
+Write buffers: Bigger seems better.
+Waiting on more data.

 Results are from a 16 core GCP T2D instance with Kernel 6.2.0-1005-gcp from Ubuntu 23.04 /proc/cpuinfo reports "AMD EPYC 7B13 MHz: 2449.998"